 PRT Growing Services grows trees.
 Lots of trees.
-Over its 30-year history, the company has delivered 4.5 billion seedlings to help governments and timber producers replant forested areas.
-It has branched out from its home on Vancouver Island to become the largest producer of container-grown forest seedlings in North America, operating a network of 21 growing and cold storage facilities in the US and Canada.
+Over its 30-year history, the company has delivered 4.5 billion seedlings1 to help governments and timber producers replant forested areas.
+It has branched out from its home on Vancouver Island to become the largest producer of container-grown forest seedlings in North America2, operating a network of 21 growing and cold storage facilities in the US and Canada.

 At a time when the world is ramping up reforestation efforts, companies like PRT are an essential link in the sustainability chain, serving on the front line in the fight against climate change.

 Enter Instar Asset Management, a Toronto-based private equity firm investing in niche, middle-market businesses that deliver essential products and solutions across North America.
 Instar spotted the value in PRT, acquiring the company in 2021 and investing in its future with enhanced operations and a plan for growth.

 “Improving the resilience of our forests has never been more important,” said Gregory J. Smith, President and Chief Executive Officer, Instar Asset Management.

 “We are excited to partner with PRT as we expand the company’s reach and bring a positive environmental impact to more communities.”

 Sustainable forestry is a core component of the global push to reduce carbon emissions and combat the effects of climate change.
 If deforestation continues at its current rate, the impact on the environment will soon become irreversible as temperatures rise and more forest land is degraded.
 Even the Amazon basin now emits more CO2 than it absorbs, a group of Brazilian scientists found this year.

 Reforestation, on the other hand, can reverse some of the damage and improve the outlook for the forestry industry, by creating more opportunities for sustainable cultivation and safeguarding jobs.